 C. Financial Risk Management Objectives and Policies

 The company's Financial Risk Management is an integral part of business strategies.
-The Company's focus is to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.
+The Company's focus is to foresee the unpredictability of financial markets and seek to minimise potential adverse effects on its financial performance.
 The primary market risk to the Company is foreign exchange risk.
 In addition, Company is exposed to the following risks from its use of financial instruments:

 • Credit risk